-Women diagnosed with diabetes have a lot to juggle while trying to stay positive.
-A challenge at any age but during midlife you also see changes in your body, this diagnosis may have come from of no where.
+Women diagnosed with diabetes have a lot to juggle while keeping a positive mindset.
+A challenge at any age but during midlife you also see changes in your body, this diagnosis may have come from out of nowhere.
 You gained weight, can't sleep, confused about food...you've hit a wall trying to unpack it all and get back to feel vital again.

 Busy women diagnosed with diabetes are trying to juggle life, work, family...all the things.
 The symptoms of a diabetes diagnosis, elevated blood sugar and weight gain paired with hormonal changes are normal, but there can be solutions to reverse this.

 So, what is really going on and how do you find a solution to feel hopeful, both physically and emotionally?

 Let's begin with what is good right now.

 Thankfully you are in this stage of life where you should have more time for yourself.
 The kids have left home, and it is time to start focusing on you and your health.